Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server`

 * Installs and configures PostgreSQL, and manages its users, databases, privileges and the dump timer.
-* Triggers: postgresql-<version>.service restart, after the configuration check.
+* Triggers: postgresql-<version>.service reload or restart, after the configuration check.

 `postgresql_server:state`